mixflame/livepost/README.md

 # livepost

-Ever wanted to use 4chan, 8chan, Facebook and IRC, ALL at the same time?!
+Ever wanted to use 4chan, 8chan and IRC, ALL at the same time?!

 With LivePost, now you can do it!!!!!!!!!